JakobMichaelGollreiter/creativeImageFromTextGenerator/README.md

 **How does the like-algorithm work?**

-In order for the user to have a direct impact of the image generation we wanted to have some user feedback.
-Therefore we use a simple like/dislike functionality, to more accurately depict the users fantasy.
+In order for the user to have a direct impact on the image generation, some form of feedback was required.
-To implement this, we came up with a simple way to influence the image generation without actually touching the neural networks code.
-Our AI is able to generate images from text, so instead of manipulating the image, we just modify the input text.
+By implementing a like algorithm, we wanted to substanciate the users idea.
+If the user is given a rich pallete of styles to choose from, the fantasy world in the users mind becomes more fleshed out and concrete, even without a specific idea in mind beforehand.

+For every image generated, an adjective from a set of hand-curated modificator words is added to the users search prompt.
+These words have a strong stilistic impact and push the images overall appearance in a certain direction, without needing to modify the AIs code.

+One benefit to this method is, that the images become more diverse.
+This way, the user gets more inspiration from our results.
+Even if the users story isn't in any way fleshed out, our images can propose a general tone or setting for the user to choose.

+Our like algorithm expands on this functionality.
+When the user likes an image by double tapping, the modificator word is permanently added to the search prompt.
+Hence, the direction the user has chosen is kept, but further explored with more modificator words.

-The like algorithm can be visualized with a tree structure.
-On every generation, new adjectives are added to the search prompt, and the one liked by the user is kept.
-This way, the image becomes more and more rich of features.
+The overall method can be visualized with a tree structure.
+Every branch is a different stylistic direction, and when the user likes an image, the tree is expanded from this branch on downwards.
+The further down, the more specific and rich the generated images become.

 ![like-algo](/uploads/1f1d4625e32e172cddd64b644b3da527/like-algo.png)